Djangae contains a small collection of utility functions which are useful on App Engine.

 This is a helper for calling functions which may intermittently throw errors.
 It is useful for things such as performing Datastore transactions which may collide, or calling other APIs which may occasionally fail but that should succeed on a subsequent attempt.

-Calls the given function, catching the given exception(s), and (re)trying up to a maximum of
+Calls the given function, catching the given exception(s), and (re)tries up to a maximum of

-If the intial call fails, it will wait
+If the initial call fails, it will wait

 _initial_wait milliseconds before making the second attempt.